1. These are all wood pulp fibers, regenerated cellulose fibers

 Interestingly: In 2004, Austrian Lenzing acquired the Tencel subsidiary of Acordis, so Tencel also became Lenzing's trademark.

-Lyocell fiber is a high-strength regenerated cellulose fiber.
+Lyocell fiber is a high-strength regenerated cellulose fiber which can be used for eco friendly wholesale clothing.
 (See the third category in Table 1) In 1989, it was officially named by the International Man-made Fiber and Synthetic Fiber Committee.
 The U.S. FTC has made Lyocell a classification under viscose that can be used on textile labels.
 (We can call it the third generation viscose)

 5. Performance comparison between each fiber: